 CNMS Science Discovery Series

 In this public series, faculty members in the College of Natural and Mathematical Sciences present talks on a variety of interesting scientific topics.
-The college is committed to creating connections between UMBC and members of our local community, and the goal of this series is to give back by offering an opportunity for non-experts to learn about the research happening in their backyards.
+The college is committed to creating connections between UMBC and members of our local community, and the goal of this series is to give back by offering an opportunity for our neighbors to learn about the research happening in their backyards.
 Come to listen, learn, and maybe even laugh as our researchers and teachers introduce you to new worlds of information—no advanced scientific background required.

 Upcoming CNMS Science Discovery Series Events